-Dementia care is a common reason many adults end up in caregiving roles.
-While it is not a specific disease, dementia refers to cognitive decline associated with certain degenerative brain conditions.
+Dementia is the most common reason adults end up in caregiving roles.
+While it is not a specific disease, dementia is a constellation of problems that revolve around declining memory and other cognitive abilities.
 Alzheimer’s disease is the most common form of dementia, but there are several other ways the condition can develop.
-As a caregiver, you know this disease can cause confusion and stress for the sufferer and the people in their lives.
+Vascular Dementia, which occurs due to accumulated large and small strokes, is the second most common form of dementia.
+Other common forms include Lewey-Body Dementia and Fronto-Temporal Dementia.
+As a caregiver, you know that dementia in any form can cause confusion and stress for the sufferer and their loved ones.
 It is crucial to ensure you have the information and support you need to prepare for the journey ahead.

-Dementia caregivers can experience burnout, stress, and emotional difficulties, but luckily, there are plenty of ways to minimize these effects.
-Staying informed on the condition, building a toolkit for managing dementia care, and taking care of yourself are a few of the best ways to maximize the quality of life for both you and your loved one.
+Dementia caregivers can experience burnout, stress, and emotional difficulties.
+Fortunately, there are plenty of ways to minimize these effects.
+Staying informed on the condition, building a toolkit for managing dementia care, and taking care of yourself are a few of the best ways to maximize quality of life for both you and your loved one.

-Below you will find more information about dementia in the elderly and our recommended strategies for managing your daily routines as a caregiver.
-While dementia care can take an immense toll on many areas of your life, please remember that you are not alone.
+Below you will find more information about dementia in the elderly and we will review some strategies for planning daily routines as a caregiver.
+While providing dementia care can take an immense toll on many areas of life, caregivers are not alone.
 You deserve support, too.
-Read on to find the information you need to improve your caregiver experience.
+Read on to find information that can improve your caregiver experience.

 An Overview of Dementia in the Elderly

-Dementia is commonly associated with aging, as most people with the condition are 65 or older.
+Dementia becomes more common as people age, and most people with the condition are 65 or older.
 Statistics show the percentage of people with Alzheimer’s dementia increases with age, but it is not a normal part of the aging process.
 Three percent of people aged 65-74 have the condition, while the number jumps to 17 percent in people aged 75-84, and 32 percent in people 85 or older.
 Here are some other facts to know about this illness.

-- Dementia is a degenerative brain condition that progressively disrupts abilities to think, remember, communicate, and carry out normal daily activities and behaviors.
+- Dementia is a progressive brain disorder that disrupts our normal capacity to think, remember, communicate, and carry out daily activities.

 - Around 5.8 million Americans aged 65 or older have Alzheimer’s dementia.
 Eighty percent of those sufferers are 75 or older.